-Pattaya is 147 km southeast of Bangkok and faces the Gulf of Thailand. the only place of note between Bangkok and Pattaya is a small marina in a housing project in the Bang Pakong River.
+Pattaya is 147 km southeast of Bangkok and faces the Gulf of Thailand.
+The only place of note between Bangkok and Pattaya is a small marina in a housing project in the Bang Pakong River.

-The coast southeast from Pattaya to the Cambodian border has many relatively undeveloped islands, but for the moment there is only one really safe year-round haven for yachts along this coast, ocean Marina just south of Pattaya.
+The coast southeast from Pattaya to the Cambodian border has many relatively undeveloped islands, but for the moment there is only one really safe year-round haven for yachts along this coast, Ocean Marina just south of Pattaya.

 The voyage from Pattaya to Koh Kut near the Cambodian border will certainly not lead to crowded anchorages.
 This trip is well worth the effort, with lots of splendid unspoiled islands to visit.[/read]

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.